zanhk/univr-real-to-virtual/README.md

 # Real To Virtual
-This repo contains all the project and info for the thesis degree
+This repo contains all the sources and infos for the thesis degree

 Giulio Zanchetta VR413626